GitHub First-Time

 - Indicate it is "Just me" on your team and Continue

-- Don't check anything on the next screen, just tap Continue
+- Don't check anything on the next screen, just tap

-The free level comes with plenty of storage and compute time to build loop.
+The free level comes with plenty of storage and compute time to build Loop.

 Setup GitHub¶

-Now you will configure a personal access token (GH_PAT), create one new repository and then fork the LoopWorkspace repository.
+), create one new repository and then fork the LoopWorkspace

 Create GH_PAT¶